 Fiscal 2013 Compared with Fiscal 2012.
 During fiscal 2013, we incurred \$8.0 million of impairment, restructuring and other charges primarily related to headcount reductions and facility consolidation, and in conjunction with our agreement with the Transportation Security Agency (TSA) related to the Rapiscan Secure 1000SP Advanced Imaging Technology system and associated Automated Target Recognition software and our related agreement with the U.S. Department of Homeland Security (DHS).
-Of this amount, \$2.4 million was recorded within our Healthcare division, \$5.0 million was recorded within our Security division, and \$0.6 million of restructuring and other charges primarily related to headcount reductions and facility consolidation.
-Of this amount, \$0.2 million was recorded within our Healthcare division our Healthcare division, \$0.3 million was recorded within our Security division.
+Of this amount, \$2.4 million was recorded within our Healthcare division, \$5.0 million was recorded within our Security division, and \$0.6 million was recorded within our Optoelectronics and Manufacturing division.
+During fiscal 2012, we incurred \$1.4 million of restructuring and other charges primarily related to headcount reductions and facility consolidation.
+Of this amount, \$0.2 million was recorded within our Healthcare division, \$0.3 million was recorded within our Security division, and \$0.9 million was recorded within our Corporate segment.